Accelerated Bachelors/Masters of Science Degree

 - The names, affiliations, and email addresses of three references (the applicant to request the letters to be submitted directly by the references online)

-12 credits can be double-counted towards your undergraduate and graduate degrees (up to 6 credits at the 4000 level; the rest from graduate-level coursework).
+Since most Biochemistry students complete the B.S. in Biochemistry in four years, and take ~20 elective credit hours in year 4, most B.S./M.S. students begin taking graduate courses in year 4.
+12 credits can be double-counted towards the B.S. and M.S. degrees (up to 6 credits at the 4000 level; the rest from graduate-level coursework).
 For each of these courses, the grade must be at least B, and these courses must not be taken on a pass-fail basis.

 Upon acceptance, the student will form a graduate advisory committee with the aid of their faculty mentor one semester prior to completion of their senior year or their first year in the graduate program (typically December) and this committee will continue to advise the student through the graduation with an M.S. degree.